Pop quiz: that’s the biggest predictor that someone will spend money with your restaurant?

 - High-income households spend 49% of their food budgets eating out

 To illustrate, here’s a chart from the BLS:

 In short, high-income patrons have more money, spend more of it on food, and use more of their food budget eating out.
 In fact, the top 20% of households by income spend two-thirds as much on eating out as all other income groups combined!
 There are plenty of things to overthink when you’re running a restaurant, but this isn’t one of them.
 If you want to get more customers, target high-income households.

 Target your marketing and advertising dollars on high-income areas, and offer incentives to come back.
 You can also encourage repeat visits by really knowing who your customers are and how they spend money — with you and other businesses.
-Request a demo to learn more about Womply Customer Directory and Customer Pulse.
+Learn more, plus get free reputation monitoring and customer insights when you sign up for Womply Free!